mdrichardson/notes/CS Basics/Algorithms/Merge-Sort-Pseudo-Code.md

     // stop when array length is 1
     // split array in two
     // call mergeSort on each half
-    // call merge on the halves
+    // call merge on the halves and return
 }

 function merge(a, b) {